kmorcinek/kmorcinek.github.io/_posts/2022-10-14-Versioning-my-home-with-git-on-mac.md

 ---

 In Windows it is much simpler.
 You just start repo in your use directory.
-(Artur - to verify, maybe there is the same problem?)

 In Linux/Mac it is one problem. your home directory (`~/`) is the root for everything.
 When I create a folder: